Current Sea Turtle Nesting Season

 Sea Turtle Nesting in Texas

-All five sea turtle species that occur in the Gulf of Mexico have been documented nesting at Padre Island National Seashore in recent decades (Kemp's ridley, Loggerhead, Green turtle, Hawksbill, and Leatherback).
+All five sea turtle species that occur in the Gulf of Mexico have been documented nesting at Padre Island National Seashore in recent decades (Kemp's ridley, loggerhead, green, hawksbill, and leatherback).
 Padre Island National Seashore is the only area in Texas where nests from all five species have been documented.
-Many more Kemp's ridley sea turtle nests have been documented in Texas compared to the other sea turtle species.
+More Kemp's ridley sea turtle nests have been documented in Texas compared to the other sea turtle species.

 How Sea Turtle Nests are Found